Training with Hyperwear Sandbells

 What are some of the training dynamics of Hyperwear Sandbells and why should you train with them?

-Dynamic Load – The sand in the Sandbell is loosely packed so that the mass dynamically shifts as you manipulate and move the neoprene bag.
-Your grip constantly has to adapt and re-grip to hold the shifting sand, thus strengthening your grip.
-This is important for you if you live in a Western culture and don’t have many opportunities to use your hands for work.
+The sand in a Hyperwear Sandbell is loosely packed which allows the internal mass to dynamically shift as you move the neoprene shell.
+Your grip constantly has to adapt and re-grip to hold onto the shifting sand, thus dynamically strengthening your grip.
+This is important in our Western Culture where opportunities to work with our hands are limited.

-How does working out with Hyperwear Sandbells reduce your risk of injury?
+How does working out with Hyperwear Sandbells reduce the risk of injury?

 One key consideration is that Sandbells are very user friendly.